ace-lab/pl-ucb-csxxx/README.md

 * Immediately update this `README.md` and `infoCourse.json` to
 reflect the info for your course, including inserting a valid UUID for the course.
 You can run `uuidgen` at a shell prompt to make one.
+**Important.** Just about every type of thing in PL -- course, question, element, etc. -- has a UUID (Universally Unique ID).
+You can generate one by typing `uuidgen` at a terminal window or by using the [UUID generator](https://www.uuidgenerator.net).
+For safety, in the template repo all UUID values have been set to "9999...".  **In your new repo, immediately `git rm` any files you do not need, and in the files that remain, replace every UUID with a fresh one.**

 **Note:** Although it has become customary to name the primary Git branch `main` rather than `master`, **do not do so for PL repos** as